 - Invoked (or exploited) when a bridal store asked him to make a life-size cake replica of one of their dresses for a promotional event.
 A pack of brides tore it to pieces with their bare hands in search of the gold token (good for a free dress from the store) which Buddy had concealed in there.

 - Carrying a Cake: More often it's the fondant taking a dive, but there was one incident when the top three tiers of a four-tiered cake went over the railing (there were able to remake the cake though).

-- Cloud Cuckoolander: Ralph, one of the cake decorators hired by Buddy in Season 3, is a bit...quirky.
+- Cloud Cuckoolander: Ralph, one of the cake decorators hired by Buddy in Season 3, is rather...quirky.

 - Daddy's Girl: Sofia.
 She successfully twists Buddy's arm, and — despite his own objections — he makes her a Disney Princess cake for her sixth birthday.

 - A Day in the Limelight: Mauro, the husband of Buddy's second-oldest sister, Maddalena, is Buddy's second-in-command and is the one who's normally put in charge when Buddy's not around—for example, in an hour-long episode where Buddy left to make a life-sized NASCAR-cake, Mauro got a chance to run the bakery, and one of the cakes he made was for a fashion show.
 During Mauro's segments, it was exactly what the show would be like if he was the "Cake Boss" rather than Buddy.